yoona222/starter-hugo-academic-1/content/home/contact.md

 <!-- ---
-# An instance of the Contact widget.contact
+# An instance of the Contact widget.
-widget:
+widget: contact

 # This file represents a page section.
 headless: false